ranium/forge-mcp-server/README.md

 ## Disclaimer

-Forge MCP server is an independent product and not officially affiliated with, endorsed by, or sponsored by Laravel or Laravel LLC.
-'Laravel' is a registered trademark of Laravel LLC.
+Forge MCP server is an independent product and not officially affiliated with, endorsed by, or sponsored by Laravel or Taylor Otwell.
+'Laravel' is a registered trademark owned by Taylor Otwell.
 Forge MCP server is developed and maintained independently from the official Laravel project.

 ## License